Bluidy Mackenzie

 Bluidy Mackenzie’s Black Mausoleum

 The story doesn’t end there.
-Before his death, Sir George engaged William Smith, a prominent Edinburgh architect, to design a tomb for him.
+Before his death, Sir George engaged James Smith, an Edinburgh architect, to design a tomb for him.
 The tomb is known as The Black Mausoleum.
 And in which graveyard did Bluidy Mackenzie wish to be laid to rest?
 Why of course, he was interred in Greyfriars Kirkyard, within a few metres of the place where he had occasioned the deaths of hundreds of defenceless Covenanters.
 What a monster!

 He was interred, yes, but laid to rest, no.

 You need to understand that we’re not just talking about any old namby-pamby spectre.
-The ghost of Bluidy Mackenzie is the best documented supernatural case in history & responsible for hundreds of attacks on visitors.
+Bluidy Mackenzie’s ghost is the best documented supernatural case in history & responsible for hundreds of attacks on visitors.
 Moreover, the poltergeist haunts what is acknowledged to be easily the creepiest graveyard in the world.
 This is serious stuff.

 • Spooky Coincidence No. 3: In the early 18th century, the field known as the Covenanters’ Prison was incorporated into the adjacent Greyfriars Kirk cemetery, which has a back wall and gate abutting the grounds of George Heriot’s Hospital, a school founded in 1626.
-There’s an old story that for a dare the Heriot’s schoolchildren would shout through the door of the Mausoleum: ‘Bluidy Mackenzie, come oot if ye daur/Lift the sneck and draw the bar’Amy and Celia, two of my grand-daughters, are current pupils at George Heriot’s School.
+There’s an old story that for a dare the Heriot’s schoolchildren would shout through the door of the Mausoleum: ‘Bluidy Mackenzie, come oot if ye daur/Lift the sneck and draw the bar’Four of my grandchildren are current pupils at George Heriot’s School.
 Oooh-er!

 • Spooky Coincidence No. 4: If you wish to know a lot more about Bluidy Mackenzie, then I recommend you to read his biography, Sir George Mackenzie, king’s advocate, of Rosehaugh, his life and times, written by Andrew Lang and published in 1909.
 Andrew Lang, the celebrated Scottish essayist and folklorist, was my wife’s sister’s daughter’s husband’s great-great uncle.
 How weird it that?

-• Spooky Coincidence No. 5: Among many other little-known facts about Andrew Lang, biographer of Bluidy Mackenzie, is the circumstance of his sudden death while on holiday in the Tor-na-Coille Hotel in Banchory, Aberdeenshire – the very hotel where Frances and I stayed for a few days earlier this year.
+• Spooky Coincidence No. 5: Among many other little-known facts about Andrew Lang, biographer of Bluidy Mackenzie, is the circumstance of his sudden death while on holiday in the Tor-na-Coille Hotel in Banchory, Aberdeenshire – a hotel where Frances and I once spent a long weekend.
 Amazing!

 My case rests.
 This extraordinary series of parallels, these repeated instances where your blogger’s life touches tangentially upon that of a troubled spirit from Scotland’s violent past – these cannot be mere coincidences.
 Darker forces are at work.
 Surely you will agree from all the evidence herein presented, that beyond all doubt, on this All Hallows Eve, there is an unexplained and supernatural bond between me and the demonic figure of Bluidy Mackenzie